clhenrick/portfolio/_posts/blog/2022-01-31-color-legend-element.md

 ## Roadmap:

-I didn't get around to everything I would have liked to for the v1 release of Color Legend Element, so here are some ideas for updates I have in mind.
+I didn't get around to everything I would have liked to for the v1 release of Color Legend Element.
+Here are some ideas for updates I have in mind.

 ### Accessibility:

 After announcing CLE on Twitter, [someone quickly pointed out](https://twitter.com/PhilW_SF/status/1485099145077604353?s=20&t=dP6nqI90nRj8YRQwtDBiWA) that relying on color alone does not accomodate users who have color deficiencies with their vision.
 One way of accommodating this is by using patterns and symbols in addition to or in place of color.
-This feature would be a helpful a11y improement for the CLE's categorical, discrete, and threshold scale types.
+This feature would be a helpful A11Y improvement for the CLE's categorical, discrete, and threshold scale types.

 Another trickier piece of A11Y that I have been anticipating is making the SVG elements accessible, which I elaborate on further in the event handlers idea below.
 This is not trivial and would require some research and user testing to get right.

-At the bare minimum the CLE should provide "alt" text that describes the legend.
+At the bare minimum the CLE should have a way of providing "alt" text that describes the legend.
 An example alt text might read "a graduated color bar transitioning from yellow to green to blue, with a value of zero at yellow, fifty at green, and one hundred at blue."
 This could also work for discrete and threshold scales, where alt text could describe the bin values and color for each SVG `rect` element.
-Alt text could easily be passed in as an attribute / property, so no big deal there, it would be up to the user of the CLE to apply the correct alt text.
+Alt text could easily be passed in as an attribute / property, it would be up to the user of the CLE to apply the correct alt text.

 ### More Legend Types

 Currently the CLE does not support the full range of scales available in the [d3-scale][d3-scale] library.
 Given that CLE is intended to be simple to use, I'm not sure supporting every type of D3 scale would make sense.
-I am however interested in adding support for a few more scale types such as [Diverging](https://observablehq.com/@d3/diverging-scales) and [Logarithmic](https://observablehq.com/@d3/continuous-scales#scale_log) scales.
-These would render similarly to the CLE's existing "continuous" scale type, but would utilize D3's diverging and logarithmic scales under the hood.
-I think they're common enough in data visualizations that they're worth supporting.
+I am however interested in adding support for a few more scale types such as [Diverging](https://observablehq.com/@d3/diverging-scales) and [Logarithmic](https://observablehq.com/@d3/continuous-scales#scale_log) scales, which I feel are common enough in data visualizations that they're worth supporting.
+These would render similarly to the CLE's existing "continuous" scale type, but would utilize D3's diverging and logarithmic scales for placement of the axis ticks.

 Another option would be to expose the CLE's internal `colorScale` as a property so that it could be set via JavaScript.
 This way it could be set to any D3 scale, though its rendering could be a little unpredictable depending on what the desired output is.
 Again, my goal with this project was to simplify how the legend is used and not require someone to be savy with D3JS in order to use it.

 ### Event Handlers

 Interactive legends can really help make a data visualization shine.
 For example, they can act as filters to enable a user to toggle various categories or groupings of data "on" and "off" in the visualization.
 Unfortunately the CLE currently does not have any kind of event handling, and while it wouldn't be too difficult to add event handlers for things like clicking on and mousing over the legend, it would be tricky to make those handlers accessible.
-It would mean applying roles and ARIA correctly (_the first rule of ARIA is to not use ARIA (incorrectly)_), as well as implementing keyboard navigation.
+It would mean applying roles and ARIA correctly, as well as implementing keyboard navigation.
 These tasks can be tricky to get right for users of assistive technology when it comes to SVG.
 It's not to say I'm not up for the challenge, but time is a factor.

 ## Feedback

 That about sums up Color Legend Element.
-Please make sure to check out the [CLE website][cle-website] and [Observable Notebook][cle-notebook] for examples on how to use it (if you're interested that is).
+Please make sure to check out the [CLE website][cle-website] and [Observable Notebook][cle-notebook] for examples on how to use it.
 To report a bug or make a suggestion, please open an issue in the [Github repository][cle-github] or send me a [Tweet](https://twitter.com/chrislhenrick).
 Lastly, please do let me know if it's helped you out at all in a project, I would be flattered to see it out in the wild!
 Thanks for reading 🙏.

 [cle-github]: https://github.com/clhenrick/color-legend-element
 [cle-website]: https://clhenrick.github.io/color-legend-element/